renecannao/proxysql-old/README.rst

   rene@voyager:~$ mysql -h 127.0.0.1 -u root -pmsandbox -P23389 -e "GRANT USAGE ON *.* TO 'proxy'@'127.0.0.1' IDENTIFIED BY 'proxy'";
   rene@voyager:~$ mysql -h 127.0.0.1 -u root -pmsandbox -P23389 -e "GRANT ALL PRIVILEGES ON *.* TO 'test'@'127.0.0.1' IDENTIFIED BY 'password'";

 Configure the slaves with read_only=0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ProxySQL distinguish masters from slaves only checking the global variables read_only.
+When ProxySQL is executed for the first time (or when there are no built-in database database available), ProxySQL distinguishes masters from slaves only checking the global variables read_only.
 This means that you *must* configure the slaves with read_only=ON or ProxySQL will send DML to them as well.
 Note that this make ProxySQL suitable for multi-master environments using clustering solution like NDB and Galera.

 Verify the status of read_only on all servers::

   rene@voyager:~$ for p in 23389 23390 23391 ; do mysql -h 127.0.0.1 -u root -pmsandbox -P$p -B -N -e "SHOW VARIABLES LIKE 'read_only'" ; done
   read_only OFF
   read_only OFF
   read_only OFF

 Change read_only on slaves::